zevans/dotfiles-1/README.md

     - Exuberant ctags navigation plus Tagbar
     - Whitespace detection and highlighting
     - Other sane defaults for searching, surround, and tpope plugins
+    - Support for .vimrc.local for colorscheme changes, etc.

 # Tested OSes
   - OS X